apache/druid/docs/querying/dart.md

 When processing these kinds of queries, Dart can parallelize through the entire query, leading to better performance.

-By default, Dart queries include results form published segments and realtime tasks.
+By default, Dart queries include results fron published segments and realtime tasks.

 ## Enable Dart